Floorp-Projects/Floorp/docs/nspr/reference/introduction_to_nspr.rst

 thread may be of higher priority, of the same priority, or even the same thread.
 It will not be a thread of lower priority.

-Some operating systems cannot be made preemptable (for example, Mac OS and Win 16).
+Some operating systems cannot be made preemptible (for example, Mac OS and Win 16).
 This puts them at some risk in supporting arbitrary code, even if the code is interpreted (Java).
 Other systems are not thread-aware, and their runtime libraries not thread-safe (most versions of Unix).
-These systems can support local level thread abstractions that can be made preemptable, but run the risk of library corruption (``libc``).
+These systems can support local level thread abstractions that can be made preemptible, but run the risk of library corruption (``libc``).
 Still other operating systems have a native notion of threads, and their libraries are thread-aware and support locking.
-However, if local threads are also present, and they are preemptable, they are subject to deadlock.
+However, if local threads are also present, and they are preemptible, they are subject to deadlock.
 At this time, the only safe solutions are to turn off preemption (a runtime decision) or to preempt global threads only.